Lockheed Martin F-35 Lightning II procurement: Australia

-Australia is participating in the F-35's development, and expects that overall, 72 or more F-35As will be ordered to replace the Royal Australian Air Force's (RAAF's) F/A-18 Hornet aircraft.
+Australia is participating in the F-35's development (also known as AIR600 Phase 2A/2B), and expects that overall, 72 or more F-35As will be ordered to replace the Royal Australian Air Force's (RAAF's) F/A-18 Hornet aircraft.
 The government of Australia announced that it would buy into the F-35's development on 22 June 2002.
 This decision ended the competition to replace Australia's F/A-18 and F-111 aircraft before it formally began, with other aircraft manufacturers being advised that it would not be worth submitting proposals.
+The program is intended to replace the Air Force's McDonnell Douglas F/A-18 Hornet fleet.
 The government argued that joining the F-35 program at an early stage would allow Australia to influence the F-35's development, provide the government with information on the aircraft's suitability, and generate savings of over $600 million if an order for F-35s is eventually placed.
 Australia formally signed up to the F-35 "systems development and demonstration phase" as a Level 3 participant on 30 October 2002.

 In 2002, the Howard government ignored military advice that it was too soon to join the F-35 program, and directed the "Air 6000" program to settle on the JSF.
 The expected cost was $28 million per fighter in 1994 US dollars.

 In November 2006, declaring satisfaction with the F-35's progress to date, the government gave 'first-pass' initial approval to the project under which F-35s will be acquired, deferring to late 2008 a decision on whether to actually order the aircraft.
 Following this initial approval, on 13 December 2006 Australia signed the JSF Production, Sustainment and Follow-on Development Memorandum of Understanding, which commits Australia to the next phase of the F-35's development.
 In October 2006 the deputy chief of the Air Force, Air Vice Marshal John Blackburn, publicly stated that the RAAF had considered suitable aircraft which could be acquired if the F-35 was delayed, but that such aircraft were not believed to be necessary on the basis of the F-35 program's progress at the time.
 Concerns over the F-35 delivery schedule developed in Australia during 2007.
 In February the defence minister announced that a risk mitigation strategy, which involved obtaining F/A-18F Hornets, was being developed to prevent a gap in the RAAF's air combat capability if the F-35 program was delayed.
 This strategy was adopted, and an order for 24 F/A-18Fs was announced on 6 March 2007.
 The first aircraft was delivered in 2009 and the first squadron was declared operational in December 2010.